hacktegic/telediff/README.md

   --title, -t TITLE     Title for notification (default: 'telediff update') --body, -b BODY       Body for notification (default: file contents or diff) --body-prepend BODY_PREPEND
-                        Text to prepend to the notification body (default: empty) --body-append BODY_APPEND
+                        Text to prepend to the notification body (default: empty)
+  --body-append BODY_APPEND
-                        Text to append to the notification body (default: empty) --title-prepend TITLE_PREPEND
+                        Text to append to the notification body (default: empty)
+  --title-prepend TITLE_PREPEND
-                        Text to prepend to the notification title (default: empty) --title-append TITLE_APPEND
+                        Text to prepend to the notification title (default: empty)
+  --title-append TITLE_APPEND
-                        Text to append to the notification title (default: empty) --file, -f FILE       Path to the file to monitor for changes.
-If the file does not exist, contents of STDIN are taken and written to this path.
+                        Text to append to the notification title (default: empty)
+  --file, -f FILE       Path to the file to monitor for changes.
+If the file
+                        does not exist, contents of STDIN are taken and written to this path.
 If STDIN is provided, it always replaces the file contents.
 Notification is sent if the file (or STDIN) changes compared to the cached copy.
   --max-length MAX_LENGTH
-                        Max message length (default: 1600, 0=unlimited)
-  --no-path-in-body     Do not include the file path in the notification body --no-color            Disable colored and emoji output for this notification
+                        Max body length (default: 0=channel-specific limit) --no-path-in-body     Do not include the file path in the notification body --no-color            Disable colored and emoji output for this notification --attach              Attach the diff as a file if supported by the channel (text files only)
 ```

 ### telediff test